CELTA course aims

 Course duration

-CELTA at AVO can be a face-to-face, blended or on-line full-time course lasting 4 weeks.
+CELTA at AVO can be a face-to-face or online full-time intensive course lasting 4 weeks.

-Based on our successful experience and entirely positive feedback from trainees and tutors in 2020 - 2023, we decided to run our CELTA courses in 2024 in on-line or blended format.
+Based on our successful experience and entirely positive feedback from trainees and tutors in 2020 - 2024, we decided to run our CELTA courses in 2025 in online or face-to-face format (with input sessions delivered live online).

 Your live teaching practice will take place during weeks two and four with real students in the classrooms of AVO Language and Examination Centre.

-Both input and teaching practice sessions will be offered online.
+Both input and teaching practice sessions will be offered live online.

 Please note that CELTA is a course-based award and candidates are expected to attend the whole course.
 Absence from the course may affect your chances of successfully meeting the assessment criteria.
 We would certainly recommend that you ensure you have no professional or personal commitments during the period of the course.